aiidateam/aiida-core/docs/source/topics/repository.rst

         node_target.put_object_from_tree(dirpath)

 Note that this method is not the most efficient as the files are first written from ``node_a`` to a temporary directory on disk, before they are read in memory again and written to the repository of ``node_b``.
-There is a more efficient method which requires a bit more code and that directly uses the :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.walk` method explained in the section on :ref:`listing repository content <topics:repository:listing>`.
+There is a more efficient method which requires a bit more code and that directly uses the :meth:`~aiida.orm.nodes.repository.NodeRepository.walk` method explained in the section on :ref:`listing repository content <topics:repository:listing>`.

 .. code:: python